 The human-animal bond is the documented occurrence of a positive connection established between you and your pet, that benefits both of you.

-In addition to providing companionship, numerous studies have documented profound mental and physical health benefits from the bond between people and companion animals.
+In addition to providing companionship, numerous studies have documented profound mental, social and physical health benefits from the bond between people and companion animals.
 For example, studies indicate that sharing your life with a dog or cat can help reduce blood pressure and reduce levels of stress, and data has found that animals can play a role in managing depression.